f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 Inspect the LTM Policies
 ------------------------

+Take a few minutes to open the draft policy and review the iptions.
+Policy is a very flexible tool to direct traffic based on the packet content.
+In this use case we distribute traffic to a subset of internal VIP's, Policy can be configured to forward traffic directly to pools or nodes based on the packet content and many other attributes

 ..
 NOTE:: As shown in this diagram, there is an external VIP and internal VIPs.
 The external VIP has the local traffic policies on it.